AWS EKS Troubleshooting FAQs

 How to connect to EKS Cluster?

-1. Keep the AWS credentials such as Access Key and Secret Access Key used in Applications Manager Amazon monitor ready.
+1. Keep the AWS credentials of IAM user such as Access Key and Secret Access Key used in Applications Manager Amazon monitor ready.

 2. Login using the AWS credentials by executing the below command and entering the relevant details.
 Make sure to provide the proper region name of the EKS cluster: